cpsource/dibit/README.md

 the location of the marker and the number of pad bytes added.

-Dibit is amazingly sensitive to workgroup-size, and the starting location of that work-group, so this information in concealed.
+Dibit is amazingly sensitive to workgroup-size, and the starting location of that work-group, so this information is concealed.

 For version 1.1, the last AES_CFB encrypted block in the file is obscured further by module last_block.[ch].
 This was done because it was felt that for certain pads,